kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

   if the registry is unreachable and profiles are not cached.
 This is the same trade-off that exists for container images.
-- **CRI runtime implementation burden**: Each CRI runtime must implement the pull, cache, and apply logic.
-However, CRI-O has already demonstrated this for seccomp, and the implementation can be shared via libraries.
+- **CRI runtime implementation burden**: Each CRI runtime must implement the pull, cache, merge, and apply logic.
+Profile merging requires integrating the [security-profiles-merger][spm] library, which handles the complexity of seccomp architecture-specific syscall merging, argument filter intersection, and AppArmor rule intersection.
+CRI-O has already demonstrated the pull and apply flow for seccomp, and the merge library is shared across runtimes to avoid duplicating this logic.

 ## Alternatives